• FAQ

 1. Are there any fees we need to pay to the University?

-1. Families are responsible for paying the FAU Transportation Fee, approximately $76.
+• For each dual enrollment course, students are responsible for paying the FAU Transportation Fee, approximately $76.
+Although students are not on FAU’s campus, it is a required University charge for all FAU students.
 Students will not have to pay any additional fees for the University during freshman year.

 2. When do I need to pay the FAU Transportation Fee?